South Africa & University of the Witwatersrand, 2020

 As an aspiring African leader, Sarah's passion for education, youth development and the arts has compelled her to reimagine an educational sector that places students' wellbeing at the forefront.
 Her extensive work as both a tutor and founder of a Gr8 Mathematics-Readiness program has highlighted the need to make mental health services accessible within the educational sector.
 This lead Sarah to develop an experiential program titled ‘I don’t know…Yet’ to address school anxiety.

-Sarah is passionate about developing inclusive education systems and aspires to work within an interdisciplinary team that attend to pertinent psychosocial concerns effecting youth-development.
+Sarah is passionate about developing inclusive education systems and aspires to work within an interdisciplinary team that attends to pertinent psychosocial concerns affecting youth-development.
 In particular, Sarah is driven towards mitigating stigma around mental illness among youth populations.
-In addition to her work within education, Sarah serves as a school-counsellor under JPCCC.
-Her choice of engagement is art-based and integrative; believing the arts to be a cross-cultural unifier and a poignant tool for social transformation.
-Sarah believes that whilst education is quintessential to personal growth; the provision of emotional support empowers young people to bravely embrace their world.
-Sarah aspires to do exactly that as a future Educational Psychologist and Mandela Rhodes scholar.
+In addition to her work within education, Sarah serves as a school counsellor under the Jahannesburg Parent and Child Counselling Centre.
+Sarah's choice of engagement is art-based and integrative; believing the arts to be a cross-cultural unifier and a poignant tool for social transformation.
+Sarah believes that whilst education is quintessential to personal growth, the provision of emotional support empowers young people to bravely embrace their world.
+Sarah aspires to do exactly that as a future Educational Psychologist and Mandela Rhodes Scholar.